5 Maine Beach Towns That Feel Better Before Peak Season

 The beach vibe in Ogunquit

-Ogunquit Beach is wide, soft, and somehow still feels relaxed… even in the middle of summer.
+Ogunquit Beach is wide, soft, and surprisingly manageable for families even during busy stretches of summer.

 • Parking is easier to find, especially near Shore Road and the entrance to Marginal Way.